OneMadGypsy/upy-motion/README.md

 <br />

 **.data**
 >Returns gyroscope and accelerometer data.
 This data may be filtered with a Kalman filter if the appropriate flag is supplied to the `filtered` argument in the constructor.
+The [filters](https://github.com/OneMadGypsy/upy-motion/blob/main/README.md#filters) section contains more information on how to use filters.
 This is a `namedtuple` with the following fields

 Field       | Type  |  Description
 ------------|-------|-----------------